colinccook/blog-dotnet9-httpclientfactory-with-aspire-container/README.md

 Whilst it's possible to call this by running the app, I've written an integration test in the `ColinCCook.AppHost.IntegrationTests` project that does the same thing for your convenience.

-### Step 2: The App Service calls the Bar service
+### Step 2: The Foo Service calls the Bar service

 The endpoint injects a IHttpClientFactory, and the code specifically asks for a named client called `httpclientname`.
 This is registered just above the endpoint code in the builder.

+It will call the Bar service's GET `/bar` endpoint.

+### Step 3: The Bar service responds

 The Bar service is a mock http service.
 I've used `mockserver` with an expectation to set up the HTTP contract.

-It will return either an `Accepted` or `NotAcceptable` response.
+It will return either an `Accepted` or `NotAcceptable` response, depending on the expectations configured.

+By default, it will always return `Accepted`.
+The integration test that covers the negative path will override the positive expectation with a negative one.

+### Step 4: The Foo service service responds

+Depending on the Bar service's response, the Foo service will respond with an `Accepted` or `NotFound` response.

+Both of these scenarios are covered in the integration tests.